 San Bernardino Valley Water Conservation District is Focused on its Mission: Water Conservation

-Water Conservation District are special.
+Water Conservation Districts are special.
 We have a specific and critical role to recharge (conserve) water from our local rain and snow melt into storage underground.
 For over 100 years we have been recharging the groundwater to keep water, that would flow to the ocean, here for use in the long hot summers and during droughts.
 Well operators in the District rely on us to help keep their water supply available for all users.
 We also manage Lands in the Santa Ana River and Mill Creek washes where we recharge for habit and we measure the local groundwater and surface runoff — which supplies important information to local water managers.

 Well over 70% of the water used in the upper-watershed is groundwater and since 1912, the San Bernardino Valley Water Conservation District has conserved over One Million Acre Feet or 326 Billion Gallons of water by diverting the natural flow of the Santa Ana River and Mill Creek into 71 percolation basins that the District owns and operates.
 These efforts have improved water levels and increased the quality of the water in the region.
 To do this the District receives funding from several sources including a small Groundwater Charge paid by all water production facilities (wells) inside the District Boundary.
 This funding supports the recharge activities we do.
 The District receives mining royalties, lease revenue, and grants; stakeholders also fund some of our efforts.
 If you would like more information, a two page fact sheet presents more details about the work of the District.
 The District was proud to earn the Certificate of Excellence in District Transparecy and the District of Distinction of accountability and governance in June 2014.